MentallyFriendly/friendly-animation/README.md

 <friendly-animation url="data.json" autoplay></friendly-animation>
 ```

-A `friendly-animation` component can also recieve a list of element id's to control it's play state.
+A `friendly-animation` component can also receive a list of element id's to control it's play state.
 Simply pass in the id's of the elements as triggers to the animation and make sure to set one of the four actions. `play`, `pause`, `stop`, or `play-toggle`.
 ```html
 <friendly-animation url="data.json" triggers="one, two, three, four"></friendly-animation>